Didsbury railway station

-Didsbury railway station is a former station in Didsbury, in the southern suburbs of Manchester, England, United Kingdom.
-The station was located on Wilmslow Road, just north of the junction with Barlow Moor Road and opposite Didsbury Library.
+Didsbury railway station served the suburb of Didsbury, in south Manchester, England.
+It was located on Wilmslow Road, just north of the junction with Barlow Moor Road and opposite Didsbury Library.
 Nothing now remains of the old station buildings, which have been demolished, but the surviving white Portland stone clock tower is a local landmark.
-Didsbury is now served by Didsbury Village tram stop which is close to the site of the former railway station.
+The suburb is now served by Didsbury Village tram stop, which is close to the site of the former station.

 History

 In 1873, the Manchester South District Railway obtained permission to construct a new railway line from Manchester to Alderley.
-The company fell into financial difficulty and was eventually bought out by the Midland Railway in 1877, who went on to build the line.
-Construction began in 1878 and the line — including Didsbury Station — opened to passenger service on 1 January 1880, running from the new Manchester Central Station through south Manchester suburbs to Stockport Tiviot Dale.
+The company fell into financial difficulty and was eventually bought out by the Midland Railway in 1877, which went on to build the line.
+Construction began in 1878 and the line — including Didsbury station — opened to passenger service on 1 January 1880, running from the new Manchester Central station through south Manchester suburbs to Stockport Tiviot Dale.

-The line ran south through Didsbury via a cutting, passing underneath Wilmslow Road.
-Didsbury Station was situated on the east side of Wilmslow Road, set back from the road with a small forecourt area.
-The station building was a red brick Gothic Revival house with a booking office, ladies' and gentlemen's waiting rooms and an adjacent station master's house.
-There were two platforms in the cutting with glass canopies and a footbridge.
-Didsbury was served initially by the South District Service commuter route, and from August 1880 by express trains running from Manchester Central to London St Pancras.
+The line ran south through Didsbury, via a cutting, passing underneath Wilmslow Road.
+Didsbury station was situated on the east side of Wilmslow Road, set back from the road with a small forecourt area.
+The station building was a red brick Gothic Revival house with a booking office, ladies' and gentlemen's waiting rooms and an adjacent stationmaster's house.
+There were two platforms in the cutting, with glass canopies and a footbridge.
+It was served initially by the South District Service commuter route and, from August 1880, by express trains running from Manchester Central to London St Pancras.